-May use a Power 3 Special statement in the Charming Style.
-The player makes a flattering remark, which the NPC legitimately finds genuine.
-The NPC has -1 Resistance Threshold to the next statement in the encounter.
-Must use the "Admire" keyword.
+May use a Power 3 Special Statement.
+Make a flattering remark which the NPC legitimately finds genuine.
+If the statement has influence, the NPC has -1 Threshold to the next statement in the encounter.
+Must use the Keyword "Admire".

 Direct Approach